emmacadavra/ci-portfolio1-spc/README.md

 #### **Site Title**

 The fixed position of the header means that the site title is clear and visible - regardless of what device the user is viewing from, and where they are on the website.
+It starts on the left-hand side of the header, making it intuitive as the website is in English, which is read left-to-right.
 CSS media queries have been used across multiple breakpoints, so that the text is always appropriately large and easy to read.
 It is the only h1 element on the website, so that its purpose as the main website title is made obvious not only by its location and styling, but also by its semantic placement within the header for the benefit of assistive technology such as screen readers.

 The site title also serves as a link to take the user back to the homepage, which is a simple function that users have come to expect on all webpages.
 There are no special CSS rules applied to the site title (such as the hover rule), to give the illusion that it is an image logo, which is also something users would expect.